-Vertical Bar Chart View - By default, we will show most charts in a vertical bar chart to allow for comparisons.
-This option is great for quick comparisons across responses and adding breakouts and filters.
+Column Chart View - By default, we will show most charts in a vertical bar chart to allow for comparisons.
+This option is great for visual comparisons.

-Horizontal Bar Chart View - Another visualization is the horizontal bar chart.
+Bar Chart View - A similar option is the horizontal bar chart.
 This option is great for longer response options as there is more room to the left of the chart than below.

 Trended Line View - When viewing longitudinal research like a brand tracker, you can view responses trended over the selected time frame.
 This will be the default view for any project that has an interval variable (ie: quarter or wave).

 Above your visualization is a header with a number of options.
 Let's go through what each of them does and when you may want to use them.

 Percentage vs numerical view:

 These options allow you to view a percentage of the base respondents who answered in a certain way (percentage view), or a number of respondents who answered in a certain way (numerical view)

 View Data Labels: